Baby Dickey's Giveaways blog

 How to make a pregnant skeleton costume for Halloween

-How to make this costume:
+How to make it:

 I went to Target and bought plain black yoga/pajama style pants and long-sleeved shirts for me and Steve… I can’t remember the prices, but we’ll say I spent about $35.